Rguio007/Rguio007/README.md

 👯‍♀️ I'm looking to face new challenges.

-💬 Ask me about crypto, tech, F1 or finances!
+💬 Ask me about crypto, tech or F1!

 📫 You can reach me through my phone,email or linkedin.